Argyle Diamond Mine, Kimberley, Australia

 The Argyle mine is currently being converted from open cut to underground operations.

 In September 2010, Rio Tinto announced an investment of $803m to complete the project.
-The money will be used to ramp-up the underground block cave, which will extend the mine's life to 2020.
+The money was used to ramp-up the underground block cave in order to extend the mine's life to 2020.
 The mine is expected to be fully operational by 2014.

 Geology and reserves at the Argyle diamond mine